ItsYusufDemir/syseng-devops-cloud-roadmap/security/air-gapped-systems/notes.md

 - As I mentioned above, data diade only allow data in one direction.
 But then, a question comes into my mind: how will tcp work, since it requires ack etc?
 This was a perfect question and solution is also perfect.
 Data diode has two proxies for each side, and it just sends fake acks to sender and reciver.
 Perfect. ![alt text](image.png)
 - Logical layer checks structure verification (if it is really a PDF), content disarm and reconstruction (CDR, destroy the old file and build one), dirty word search (high-to-low, like top secret), virus scan etc.

+## Air-gapped system design:

+1. No pyhsical connection to the internet.
+Remove all components that can transfer data like wifi, gps, bluetooth, mic, speaker modules.
+Also to be safe, put the system into faraday cage so that we ensure there is no remote data transfer.
+Any cable going to the cage must pass though waweguide filter (filteres EMF) 2.
+Build image in another machine, do software updates, activate licences.
+Then put that image to air-gapped system.
+2. Never connect clean system to dirty system (low pc over network, dirty USB etc).
+3. Even in this high network, create isolated subnetworks (VLANs) according to their priorities.
+4. Use fiber optic cables instead of coppers.
+There is no EM leakage in fibers.
+Also if somone tries to sniff cable pyhsically, the link would break and this would be detected easily.
+5. Create fake internet infrastructure.
+Create your local NTP (Time) server with atomic clock.
+6. Run a restricted internal DNS server.
+7. Run your own certificate authority (CA) for TLS
+8. Run WSUS (windows) / Repository Mirror (Linux) to hold packages, updates.
+9. Disable multicast and broadcast protocols.
+10. Monitor all of these settings to write-only log server (WORM)
+11. Use above low-to-high, high-to-low design for data transfer between these networks.
+12. Pyhsically secure ports of computers.